comments inline

 salt,

 and padding.
-I assume that the guiding principle is to treat the
+I assume that the guiding principle is to treat the ASN.1 encoded value as much like an RTP payload as possible.

 Mode Does one use the same mode as media and therefore the same block processing for each successive block in the encoded ASN.1 value?